Nil-Brauer categorifies the split iquantum group of rank one: Introduction

 \begin{alphatheorem} There is a unique $\Z[q,q^{-1}]$-algebra isomorphism

-intertwining the endomorphism of $K_0(\cNB_t)$ induced by the endofunctor $B$ with the endomorphism of $\UAi$ defined by multiplication by the generator $B$ of the $\imath$-quantum group.
-For any $n \geq 0$, $\kappa_t$ maps the isomorphism class of the indecomposable projective module $P(n)$ to the $\imath$-canonical basis element $P_n$. \end{alphatheorem}
+intertwining the endomorphism of $K_0(\cNB_t)$ induced by the endofunctor $B$ with the endomorphism of $\UAi$ defined by multiplication by the generator $b$ of the iquantum group.
+For any $n \geq 0$, $\kappa_t$ maps the isomorphism class of the indecomposable projective module $P(n)$ to the icanonical basis element $b^{(n)}$. \end{alphatheorem}

-Under the isomorphism of \cref{introthm:iso}, the non-degenerate symmetric bilinear form $(\cdot,\cdot)^\imath$ on $\UAi$ constructed in \cite{BW18QSP} is equal (after twisting the first argument with the bar involution to make it sesquilinear in the appropriate sense, and some rescaling) to the Cartan form on $K_0(\cNB_t)$.
+Under the isomorphism of \cref{introthm:iso}, the non-degenerate symmetric bilinear form $(\cdot,\cdot)^\imath$ on $\UAi$ constructed in \cite{BW18QSP} is equal (after twisting with the bar involution to make it sesquilinear in the appropriate sense, and some rescaling) to the Cartan form on $K_0(\cNB_t)$.
 The proof of this depends ultimately on the basis theorem for $\cNB_t$ from \cite{BWWbasis} together with some combinatorics of chord diagrams which is of independent interest; see \cref{swim,classic,toinfinityandbeyond}.

 The remaining results in the article rely on the observation that the category of graded $\cNB_t$-modules has some useful additional structure: it is an {\em affine lowest weight category} in a suitably generalized sense.
-In particular, there are certain graded $\cNB_t$-modules $\Delta(n)$ and $\bar\Delta(n)$, the {\em standard} and {\em proper standard modules}, equipped with explicit bases.
-The proper standard module $\bar\Delta(n)$ has a unique irreducible quotient denoted $L(n)$, the modules $L(n)\:(n \geq 0)$ give a complete set of graded irreducible $\cNB_t$-modules up to isomorphism and grading shift, and there is a graded analog of the usual BGG reciprocity; see \cref{wagner}.
+In particular, there are certain graded $\cNB_t$-modules $\Delta(n)$, $\nabla(n)$, $\bar\Delta(n)$ and $\bar\Delta(n)$, the {\em standard}, {\em costandard}, {\em proper standard modules} and {\em proper costandard modules}, all of which are equipped with explicit bases.
+The proper standard module $\bar\Delta(n)$ has a unique irreducible quotient denoted $L(n)$, which is also the unique irreducible submodule of $\bar\nabla(n)$.
+The modules $L(n)\:(n \geq 0)$ give a complete set of graded irreducible $\cNB_t$-modules up to isomorphism and grading shift.
+There is a graded analog of the usual BGG reciprocity identifying certain standard filtration multiplicities $(P(n):\Delta(m))_q$ with the graded decomposition multiplicities $[\bar\Delta(m):L(n)]_q$; see \cref{wagner}.
 These assertions follow from an application of the general machinery of {\em graded triangular bases} developed in \cite{GTB}---the nil-Brauer category is a perfect example for this theory.